Lightweight reranking for language model generations: Motivation

 where $\mathbf{u}_b$ denotes the sequence selected by our method.

 All proofs for these theorems are presented in the Supplement.
-To further substantiate our selection criterion—picking the generation with the highest average fractional agreement with all other generations—we conducted a simulation.
-Here, we randomly generated $\mathbf{v}$ and $\mathbf{u}$ and evaluated the optimality of our criterion.
-Our findings suggest that for various $k$ values, our method successfully recovers the best generation the majority of the time, significantly outperforming random selection.
+While the theorems give some guarantees on the performance, the bounds in Theorem 2.3 are still not very tight.
+Furthermore, They are only for the case where the predicates are binary valued.
+To further substantiate our selection criterion — picking the generation with the highest average fractional agreement with all other generations — we conducted a simulation.
+The setup is as follows -- we fix the number of predicates (length $k$ of the vector $\mathbf{v}$ in the above notation) as well as the number of values the predicate can take.
+We then simulate the generations predicate evalutions by assuming a generation has an equal chance of having an value the predicate can take.
+However we force the self-consistency constraint that for every predicate, the \textit{plurality} of generations should have the property that matches the predicate value in $v$.
+The results are in the Supplement.
+Our findings show that our method successfully recovers the best generation the majority of the time, significantly outperforming random selection.
 Moreover, on average, the generation we recover demonstrates nearly 100\% agreement with best generation, even in cases where we do not select the best generation.
 The full details are in the Supplement.